 Sony A900 versus Sony A9

-An illustration of the physical size and weight of the Sony A900 and the Sony A9 is provided in the side-by-side display below.
+The physical size and weight of the Sony A900 and the Sony A9 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A900 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A900 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (33 percent) than the Sony A900.
 Moreover, the A9 is markedly lighter (25 percent) than the A900.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.